bytecodealliance/wasm-micro-runtime/samples/multi-module/README.md

 ---
-description: "The related code of this example resides in directory {WAMR_DIR}/samples/multi-module"
+description: "The related code/working directory of this example resides in directory {WAMR_DIR}/samples/multi-module"
 ---